python/cpython/Doc/c-api/bytes.rst

 .. c:function:: PyObject* PyBytes_FromStringAndSize(const char *v, Py_ssize_t len)

-   Return a new bytes object with a copy of the string *v* as value and length *len* on success, and *NULL* on failure.
+   Return a new bytes object with a copy of the first *len* bytes of string *v* as value and length *len* on success, and *NULL* on failure.
 If *v* is *NULL*, the contents of the bytes object are uninitialized.

 .. c:function:: PyObject* PyBytes_FromFormat(const char *format, ...)